redjax/redkb/docs/template/docker/monitoring/beszel/index.md

 ## Notes

-After setting up a Beszel server, log into the web UI and add servers using the `+` button in the top right.
-When you add a new server, you will be given an option to copy a `docker-compose.yml` or shell command for installing the agent.
-If you're able to use Docker, that's the simplest way to add a new server.
+- After setting up a Beszel server, log into the web UI and add servers using the `+` button in the top right.
+    - When you add a new server, you will be given an option to copy a `docker-compose.yml` or shell command for installing the agent.
+    - If you're able to use Docker, that's the simplest way to add a new server.

-Create the new serve, save it, then paste the shell script or `docker-compose.yml` on the target you want to monitor.
-The client will automatically connect back to the Beszel server using a preshared SSH key.
+    - Create the new client, save it, then paste the shell script or `docker-compose.yml` on the target you want to monitor.
+        - The client will automatically connect back to the Beszel server using a preshared SSH key.

 ## Links